-Top 5 4th Quarter Trades of Al - GuruFocus.com
+Top 5 4th Quarter Trades of AL - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Alpha Cubed Investments, LLC reduced their investment in NYSE:MDT by 244,687 shares.
-The trade had a 1.54% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $81.05.
+ALESCO ADVISORS LLC reduced their investment in ARCA:SCHO by 228,424 shares.
+The trade had a 0.46% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $48.03.

-Alpha Cubed Investments, LLC reduced their investment in NYSE:BBY by 202,201 shares.
-The trade had a 1% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $73.61.
+ALESCO ADVISORS LLC reduced their investment in BATS:IEFA by 175,591 shares.
+The trade had a 0.38% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $58.61.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.